tommyettinger/colorful-gdx/README.md

 [a later blog post](https://bottosson.github.io/posts/colorpicker/#intermission---a-new-lightness-estimate-for-oklab), Oklab as it was originally detailed has far too many colors that are nearly-black, and too few that are close to white.
-Ottosson devised a high-quality conversion from the dark-color-heavy scale to a more-uniform scale, but computing it involves quite a bit of code per-pixel, so I used a modified ["Barron spline"](https://arxiv.org/abs/2010.09714) that also gets 50% gray to 0.5 L. This is where it should be; L would be at 0.63 before applying the spline.
-Various other changes have applied across versions to Oklab to get its gamut, or the range of valid colors that can be converted to and from RGBA, correct, and it should be now.
+Ottosson devised a high-quality conversion from the dark-color-heavy scale to a more-uniform scale, but computing it involves quite a bit of code per-pixel, and it turned out using it's very close to just raising the lightness to the 2/3 power (or 3/2 in the other direction), which has some fast and easy approximations available that we use.

 The `com.github.tommyettinger.colorful.oklab` package has parallels to all the classes in the `ipt_hq` package, which includes those in `ycwcm` and `ipt` as well.
 Its `SimplePalette` is particularly adept at smoothly changing colors.